autumn-absconds/TheNewsApp/README.md

 # The News app made in react
+This one is with less features.
-Its the alternative of the previous news app whose api was not available for production server.
+Its the alternative of the previous news app (https://github.com/autumn-absconds/The-News-App---Development-Grade-API)  whose api was not available for production server.